Atascadero town

 If you drive to Traffic Way Park (5599 Traffic Way), there is a playground behind the Colony Park Community Center, called Joy Playground.
 It has a fence and inclusive equipment, including spinner for four, baby swings, regular swings, zero-g swings with a back, a two-level treehouse structure with stainless steel double slides, twisty slides, and leaf-shaped stepping stones, a dragonfly seesaw, a Rock N Raft that sways side to side, a wide canvas disc swing, an egg and a log tunnel to climb inside, water guns, and splash pad features!
 The swings, Rock N Raft, and play structure are in the shade, while some of the other equipment gets too hot to touch in summer.

-Atascadero is extremely hot in summer so plan to visit on cooler days.
+Atascadero is extremely hot in summer so plan to visit on cooler days or early in the morning in summer.

 For a lovely park with plenty of shade, lush lawns, a path around the lake, and a large playground, check out Atascadero Lake Park.
 It is six minutes drive away.
 A little past Atascadero Lake Park, check out Three Bridges Oak Preserve Trail, a wonderful loop trail in a spooky forest, with a gentle incline leading high up a hill.